Ezekeiel32/ASR_SALES_CALLS_AGENT/S3_SETUP.md

-# S3 Integration for EC2 - Reduce Disk Usage
+# S3 Integration for Koyeb - Model Storage

-## Problem
+## Overview
-EC2 instances have limited disk space (8GB default).
-Large PyTorch models and HuggingFace cache can fill up the disk quickly.
+Store all large ML models in S3 and download on-demand to reduce container disk usage and improve cold start times.

 ## Solution
-Store all large files in S3 and download on-demand.
+Store PyAnnote and SpeechBrain models in S3, download on-demand when needed.

 ## What Gets Stored in S3